DMS-99/CoffeeBot/README.md

 # CoffeeBot
-A coffee cooking robot using a Universal Robot Arm.
+A coffee cooking robot using an Universal Robot Arm.